Home / Publications / Remote Transformer Monitoring using DRYCORE Technology and DC-5M Systems

 Remote Transformer Monitoring DC-5M System

 The DC-5M system is specifically designed for online transformer monitoring and moisture management using the DRYCORE analytical framework.
-It continuously evaluates insulating oil condition in power transformers, including traction, mining, marine, furnace, and wind turbine step-up units.
+It continuously evaluates the condition of insulating oil in power transformers, including traction, mining, marine, furnace, and wind turbine step-up units.

-The remote transformer monitoring system forms a closed oil circulation loop, drawing oil from the transformer bottom and returning it to the top after passing through integrated sensors.
+The remote transformer monitoring system forms a closed oil circulation loop, drawing oil from the bottom of the transformer and returning it to the top after passing through integrated sensors.
 Oil parameters are measured once per minute and transmitted to a cloud-based server, where DRYCORE algorithms calculate additional diagnostic indicators.

-DC-5M also supports both transformer oil drying mode monitoring mode.
-The minimum oil flow capacity is 0.13 gpm (30 liters per hour).
-The adsorbers can absorb up to 2.4 gallons (9 liters) of water.
-The system operates without oil heating, reducing energy consumption and thermal stress on transformer components.
+The DC-5M also supports both transformer oil dehydration and monitoring modes.
+The minimum oil flow rate is 0.13 gpm (30 liters per hour).
+The adsorbers can handle up to 2.4 gallons (9 liters) of water.
+The system operates without oil heating, reducing energy consumption and minimizing thermal stress on transformer components.